jevon365/jevon365.github.io/README.md

 # Work Portfolio

 Welcome to my Git, thanks for checking me out.
-I am a student in my final year of school at the University of Oregon studying Economics Information Technology and Political scince.
+I am a student in my final year of school at the University of Oregon studying Economics Information Technology and Political science.
 This is a home page for my repository and contact information.
-I will add more to it in time but I have just started with the most relevant courses for my career.
+I have a lot more to add, please stay updated.

 ## Table of Contents
 - [Contact Information](#contact-information)